Authors: Haiying Jia; Vishnu Prakash; Tristan Smith

 Addresses: Centre for Applied Research, Norwegian School of Economics, Helleveien 30, 5045 Bergen, Norway ‘ UCL Energy Institute, University College of London, Central House, 14 Upper Woburn Place, London WC1H 0NN, UK ‘ UCL Energy Institute, University College of London, Central House, 14 Upper Woburn Place, London WC1H 0NN, UK

 The performance of estimating vessel payloads using AIS draught data is compared to two models that rely on principles from physics and naval architecture, and the results show similarity and consistency.
-Being able to reliably estimate a vessel’s payload is essential in assessing vessel utilisation, fleet productivity, and subsequently the supply and demand conditions in shipping markets.
+Being able to reliably estimate a vessel’s payload is essential in assessing vessel utilization, fleet productivity, and subsequently the supply and demand conditions in shipping markets.
+So looking into how shipping companies in new york operate, for example, and what they can do is a step towards getting the right correlated data.

 Keywords: automatic identification system; AIS; cargo payload; draught; capacity utilisation; maritime big data; bulk shipping; line-up reports; trade flow; commodity; satellite; naval architecture.